The Spectacular Now: Plot

 On prom night, Sutter gifts Aimee a flask so they can drink together.
-After the dance, Aimee tells him that she is going to college in Philadelphia near her sister, who can help her find an apartment and a job.
-She asks Sutter to come with her and go to junior college, and he hesitantly agrees.
+After the dance, she tells him that she is going to college in Philadelphia near her sister, who can help her find an apartment and a job.
+Aimee asks Sutter to come with her and go to junior college, and he hesitantly agrees.

 Sutter gets his father's phone number from Holly and arranges to meet up to attend a baseball game, bringing Aimee with him.
 Tommy answers the door, under the influence, and admits he forgot about their plans and instead takes them to a local bar.
 Midway through the night, Tommy picks up a woman, asks Sutter to pick up the tab and to meet him back at his motel.
 But when he fails to arrive, they find him immediately back at the bar drinking with his friends.
 Sutter and Aimee leave, heartbroken.

-Aimee attempts to comfort Sutter and says she loves him, but Sutter, angry and drunk, snaps at her.
+Aimee attempts to comfort Sutter and says she loves him, but he, angry and drunk, snaps at her.
 After almost causing an accident, he tells her he is bad for her and forces her out of the car.
 Aimee, crying and not paying attention to the road, is clipped by a passing car.
 Aimee's arm is broken but she forgives Sutter for the incident.

-After the graduation ceremony, Sutter refuses to drink with Aimee and talks to Cassidy, who tells Sutter that she is moving to California with her boyfriend.
+After their graduation ceremony, Sutter refuses to drink with Aimee and talks to Cassidy, who tells him that she is moving to California with her boyfriend.
 Later, Sutter's boss tells him he can only afford to keep one employee and would like to keep Sutter, who is good with customers, but only if he no longer keeps working drunk.
-Unable to guarantee his sobriety, Sutter quits.
+Unable to guarantee his sobriety, he quits.

 Sutter drives past Aimee, who is waiting for him by the bus to Philadelphia, leaving her heartbroken.
-He gets drunk at a bar, drives home and totals his mailbox.
+He gets drunk at a bar, drives home and runs over his mailbox.
 After an argument with Sara, Sutter reassesses his life and completes the personal statement for his college application, despite having missed the submission deadline.

-He confesses that his biggest hardship is himself and his insistence to only live in the moment.
+Sutter confesses that his biggest hardship is himself and his insistence to only live in the moment.
 He drives to Philadelphia and finds Aimee as she is leaving class.
-They make eye contact, and Aimee smiles ambivalently before the scene cuts.
+They make eye contact, and Aimee smiles with cautious optimism before the scene cuts.